Jjokbari

-According to one survey, it was Korea's second-most commonly used slur against Japanese people, ahead of wae-nom (왜놈; 倭놈) and behind ilbon-nom (일본놈; 日本놈).
+According to one survey, it was South Korea's second-most commonly used slur against Japanese people, ahead of wae-nom (왜놈; 倭놈) and behind ilbon-nom (일본놈; 日本놈).

+The term has also been borrowed into Japanese language spoken by ethnic Koreans in Japan, where it is rendered Choppari.

 Origin

 The original meaning is "A cloven foot".
 Jjok means a "piece" and bal means "feet" in Korean, and when combined it roughly translates to "split feet" or "cloven hoof".
 This etymology refers to the fact that the Japanese wore geta, a traditional Japanese wooden sandal, which separates the big toe from the others.

 Unlike Korean-style straw shoes which completely cover the foot, Japanese-style straw shoes and wooden geta consist of only a sole and straps to bind it to the sole of the foot.
 This leaves the rest of the foot exposed, including the "split" between the toes.
 Koreans thought of Japanese shoes as incomplete compared to their own, and the visible split as a distinctive enough trait to inspire an ethnic slur.